Compositions and collisions at degree p^2: Definitions and examples

 \section{Definitions and examples}

 We consider a field $F$ of positive characteristic $p > 0$.
-Composition of $g$ and $h$ with linear polynomials introduces inessential ambiguities in decompositions $f=g\circ h$; see \citet{gat09b}.
-In order to avoid them, we may assume $f$, $g$, and $h$ to be \emph{monic original}, that is with leading coefficient 1 and constant coefficient 0, so that the graph of $f$ passes through the origin.
+Composition of $g$ and $h$ with linear polynomials introduces inessential ambiguities in decompositions $f=g\circ h$.
+To avoid them, we normalize $f$, $g$, and $h$ to be \emph{monic original}, that is with leading coefficient 1 and constant coefficient 0 (so that the graph of $f$ passes through the origin); see \citet{gat09b}.

-For a non-negative integer $k$, an (equal-degree) \emph{$k$-collision} at degree $n$ is a set of $k$ distinct pairs $(g,h)$ of monic original nonlinear nonconstant polynomials in $\ff[x]$, all with the same composition $f = g \circ h$ of degree $n$ and $\deg g$ the same for all $(g,h)$.
+For a nonnegative integer $k$, an (equal-degree) \emph{$k$-collision} at degree $n$ is a set of $k$ distinct pairs $(g,h)$ of monic original polynomials in $\ff[x]$ of degree at least $2$, all with the same composition $f = g \circ h$ of degree $n$ and $\deg g$ the same for all $(g,h)$.
 A $k$-collision is called \emph{maximal} if it is not contained in a $(k+1)$-collision.
 We also say that $f$ has a (maximal) $k$-collision.
 Furthermore, $g$ is a \emph{left component} and $h$ a \emph{right component} of $f$.
 For $n\geq 1$, we define

 Thus $\# P_n(\Fq) = q^{n-1}$.
 We sometimes leave out $\ff$ from the notation when it is clear from the context.